Performing Arts at Gobowen

 Derwen On Tour

-…or DOT as we call it – delivers exciting Makaton sign, song and dance performances and workshops which perform on special occasions around the college, or for external events, such as the local Llangollen Eisteddfod.
+Derwen On Tour perform on a lawn on a bright sunny day, in front of a small audience…or DOT as we call it – delivers Makaton sign, song and dance performances and workshops.
+They perform at special events around college, or at external events such as the local Llangollen Eisteddfod.

 The group works together to create and develop appropriate workshop activities in line with the target audience’s request.
-DOT rehearses regularly, building up to the live performance in front of an audience, showcasing their sign, song and dance work.
+DOT rehearses regularly, in preparation for a live performance, showcasing their sign, song and dance work.

 DC Theatre

 … our Theatre in Education performance group.
-This group works together to create an educational piece of theatre that portrays a particular message or works to raise awareness around a particular topic.
+DC Theatre creates educational theatre that portrays a particular message, or to raise awareness around a specific topic.
 Past themes have been around topics such as bullying, recycling and kindness.
 The finished interactive piece is performed with Makaton sign and song, along with educational facts and figures and workshop activities.

-DC Theatre works together to create and gather information, develop a script, create and source props, scenery and costume to support their Theatre in Education activities.
+DC Theatre works together to gather information and develop a script.
+They create and source props, scenery and costume to support their Theatre in Education activities.
 These performances/workshops are performed internally to educate learners across other pathways.

 Derwen Dance Crew

-… (also known as DDC) is a street dance group that trains each week, learning set street dance choreography to compete in a range of competitions both internally and externally.
-DDC recently qualified for Audacity Street championships, which involved learning a brand-new set for the team to use.
+performing arts receiving 1st place award at dance competition… (also known as DDC) is a street dance group that trains each week.
+They learn set street dance choreography to compete in a range of competitions both internally and externally.
+DDC regularly competes at Audacity Street championships, a national street dance competition.

-DDC uses street dance skills enabling students to hone their talent in locking, popping, house, commercial and hip-hop as well as developing specific performance skills such as; team work, confidence, time management, coordination and professionalism.
+DDC uses street dance skills to hone their talent in locking, popping, house, commercial and hip-hop.
+Through these performances they develop specific performance skills such as team work, confidence, time management, coordination and professionalism.

 Theatre and Backstage Production

 … allows our students to develop a professional experience of the work that goes on before, during and after a performance.
-Students work on designing, developing and creating a range of ideas to support costume, make up, scenery and prop making, as well as how to promote a performing arts event.
-Students liaise with the show director to plan and make contributions to the backstage elements of a theatre production, and will take part in the performance to a live audience.
+Students work on designing, developing and creating a range of production ideas.
+These can include costume, make up, scenery and prop making, as well as how to promote a performing arts event.
+Students liaise with the show director to plan and make contributions to the backstage elements of a theatre production.

 External work experience